 Ernest Hemingway led an amazing life.
-He spent time in Paris and Cuba, and perhaps less known, he also had a home in Sun Valley, Idaho.
+He spent time in Paris and Cuba, and he also had a home in Sun Valley, Idaho.
 Hemingway loved to hunt and fish, and spend time in the outdoors.
 He wrote numerous books in Idaho, died in Idaho, and was buried in Idaho.
 If you are looking to visit Idaho, here are the places to find Ernest Hemingway in Sun Valley, Idaho.

 Click the links below to skip to any of the following sections: